Biden administration allows Ukraine to use long-range US missiles to strike Russia

 5 minute read

-The Biden administration has given Ukraine the green light to use U.S.-supplied weapons for long-range strikes deep into Russian territory, U.S. officials and sources disclosed on November 18, 2024.
-This decision is a significant reversal in Washington’s stance on the Ukraine-Russia conflict and has already drawn sharp reactions from Moscow and beyond.
+The Biden administration has allowed Ukraine to use U.S.-supplied weapons for long-range strikes deep into Russian territory, U.S. officials and sources disclosed on November 18, 2024.
+This decision is a significant reversal in Washington’s stance on the Ukraine-Russia conflict and has already drawn sharp reactions from Moscow.

 Ukrainian President Volodymyr Zelenskyy has long called for such measures, arguing they are critical to counter Russia’s military advances.
 “The missiles will speak for themselves,” Zelenskyy remarked in his evening address, emphasizing the importance of action over rhetoric.